Only to a degree...

 You may be thinking it’s not very neighbourly to enforce rules, or prevent someone from having their say - and from time to time members feel that our moderation of their content goes against their freedom of speech.

-However, just as you might have rules as to what is acceptable in your home, we similarly have rules outlining what is acceptable to post on our website.
+However, Neighbourly is a private platform.
+Just as you might have rules as to what is acceptable in your home, we similarly have rules outlining what is acceptable to post on our website.
+With that in mind, members who go against the host's values (here being our Guidelines) may be asked to refrain from saying these things and/or leave.

 Why are guidelines and moderation necessary?